Daniel Kahneman Collegiate Professor of Information

 Distinguished Visiting Professor

 Yan Chen is the Daniel Kahneman Collegiate Professor in the School of Information at the University of Michigan.
-She also holds an appointment as a research professor with the U-M Institute for Social Research.
-Her research interests are in behavioral and experimental economics, market design, and the economics of information technology.
-She has served in various editorial positions, including an Advisory Editor at Games and Economic Behavior (2013-2020) and a Department Editor (Behavioral Economics and Decision Analysis) at Management Science (2018-2022).
-She was the president (2015-17) of the Economic Science Association.
+Her research interests are in behavioral and experimental economics, market design, and digital economics.
+She has served in various editorial positions, including Advisory Editor at Games and Economic Behavior (2013-2020) and Department Editor at Management Science (2018-2022).
+She was the president (2015-17) of the Economic Science Association, and the recipient of the 2019 Carolyn Shaw Bell Award.
+She is a Fellow of the Economic Science Association.

 Working Papers: